 The proposal recognised the need to promote sustained and inclusive economic growth, foster innovation and provide opportunities, benefits and empowerment for all and respect for all human rights.

 It also identified the ongoing need to support developing countries and countries with economies in transition in diversifying production and exports, including in new sustainable growth areas, including creative industries.

 It encourages all to observe the year in accordance with national priorities to raise awareness, promote cooperation and networking, encourage sharing best practices and experiences, enhance human resource capacity, promote an enabling environment at all levels as well as tackle the challenges of the creative economy.

-Programme of activities to implement the International Year of Creative Economy for Sustainable Development 2021
+Events held by UNCTAD and Partners during the 2021 International Year of Creative Economy for Sustainable Development

 Beginning of January

 Fundación Compromiso, Nesta, and Upstart Co-Lab in partnership with UNCTAD

 UNCTAD in partnership with the Permanent Missions of the Republic of Indonesia and of the Sultanate of Oman.

 UNESCO with the participation of UNCTAD and other agencies